NEVSTOP-LAB/CSM-Continuous-Meausrement-and-Logging/README.md

 ```
 API: Start -> Acquisition
 API: Stop -> Acquisition
+//With [CSM-API-String-Arguments-Support](https://github.com/NEVSTOP-LAB/CSM-API-String-Arguments-Support), update 'Signal Type' with plain text description
+API: Update Settings v2.0 >> Signal Type:Sine Wave -> -> Acquisition
 ```

-## Continuous Meausrement and Logging Application
+## Continuous Measurement and Logging Application

 `Logging Module` and `Acquisition Module` don't know each other at all.
-User interface module is needed for Continuous Meausrement and Logging application.
-To make it sample(and easy to compare with workers), UI Module is also acting as the controller of the applciation.
+User interface module is needed for Continuous Measurement and Logging application.
+To make it sample(and easy to compare with workers), UI Module is also acting as the controller of the application.

-When you need to use real hardare for data aquistion, create another JKISM module for your hardware wtih the same API/Satatus and replace the `Acquisition Module` in UI module.
+When you need to use real hardware for data acquisition, create another JKISM module for your hardware with the same API/Status and replace the `Acquisition Module` in UI module.

 ### UI Module

-Create UI, which is similar as [Workers Continuous Meausrement and Logging Example](https://www.vipm.io/package/sc_workers_framework_core/)
+Create UI, which is similar as [Workers Continuous Measurement and Logging Example](https://www.vipm.io/package/sc_workers_framework_core/)

 ![Alt text](./_doc/mainUI.png)